luisalvarez246/infra-as-code-lab-exercises-lcay/Session_5_Terraform_Modules/README.md

 9. Copy the contents of `extra-iam-permissions.tf` in this folder and append it to the end of `iam-ecs.tf`.
 The contents you've copied is simply the permissions as a data source as well as `aws_iam_policy` and `aws_iam_role_policy_attachment` resources which associate it with your IAM role.
 You will also need to pass two new variables into the ECS module for the IAM permissions to access the secret (see references to var.db_secret_arn and var.db_secret_key_id).
 This allows the container to access and decrypt the secret as it uses it in its connection string for the database connection.

 10. This next step will depend on whether you are running an M1 chipset (ARM architecture) on your laptop or not.
-The ECS Task Definition resource you just copied across has an attribute for runtime_platform.
-This needs to be set as ARM64 if you are running an M1 chipset and X86_64 if you are not (this is to allow for the fact you will build and push an ARM based image for consumption):
+The ECS Task Definition resource you just copied across has an attribute for runtime_platform.  **This needs to be set as ARM64 if you are running an M1 or later chipset and X86_64 if you are not (this is to allow for the fact you will build and push an ARM based image for consumption)**.
+This step is crucial, otherwise your container will not start up properly:

 ```
   runtime_platform {